jhavlick/jhavlick/README.md

 ## Join Me on My Rocket Launch! 🚀

 🚁 Explore the Cosmos: Dive into my coding universe by checking out my first project [libft](https://github.com/jhavlick/libft).
-It's not ready yet, but when it is, it will be a masterpiece.
-I promise
+It's not ready yet, but when it is, it will be a masterpiece - I promise.

 You'll find here a projects that are designed to be both fun and informative for complete beginners.

 🛸 Let's learn, code, and explore the galaxies of programming together!
 Grab your spacesuit, because we're about to lift off on this amazing journey! 🌌🚀🌠